 Cutting Edge Keynote Presentations, including:

-Groundwater, Solar Farms and Pollinators in California’s Central Valley: Jennifer Fox (Electric Power Research Institute), Winner of the U.S. Water Prize.
+Groundwater, Solar Farms and Pollinators in California’s Central Valley: Jessica Fox (Electric Power Research Institute), Winner of the U.S. Water Prize.

 Time Honored Conference Traditions